liulihe954/EnrichKit/README.md

 Please note, when you use new databases, please make sure:

-  - Put the newly gathered database in your current working directory, they could not be loaded otherwise.
+  - Put the new database in your current working directory, it could not be loaded otherwise.
   - Make sure to set *NewDB* parameter to **T**.

 <!-- end list -->